Amish community plans to farm in tiny Wales

-WALES — A dozen Amish families are moving onto a large farm off Leeds Junction Road, creating Maine’s fourth enclave of the simple-living, tradition-minded Christian sect.
+WALES — A dozen Amish families are moving onto a large farm off Leeds Junction Road, creating Maine’s fifth enclave of the simple-living, tradition-minded Christian sect.

 “It’s going to be great,” said neighbor Nancy Blaisdell, who has lived across the street for more than four decades.